Typical Correlation Length of Sequentially Generated Tensor Network States: CORRELATIONS IN TWO DIMENSIONS

 Note that we could, in principle, investigate vertical separation instead of horizontal separation because The underlying exchange of indices does not affect the spectrum of the relevant identity transfer matrix and thus neither the average correlation length.
 This reflects the fact that the sequential generation procedure is symmetric in the horizontal and vertical spatial directions.

-\subsection{R\'{e}nyi-\texorpdfstring{\( 2 \)}{2} Mutual Information}
+\subsection{R\'{e}nyi-\texorpdfstring{\( 2 \)}{2} mutual information}

-In this section, we compute the average of the R\'{e}nyi-\( 2 \) mutual information \( I_2 (A : B) \) for random isoTNS that are generated as sketched in Fig.~\ref{fig:sequential_generation}~(2a).
+In this section, we compute the average of the R\'{e}nyi-\( 2 \) mutual information \( I_2 (A : B) \) for random isoTNS that are generated as sketched in Fig.~\ref{fig:sequential_generation}~(b1).
 Subsystems \( A \) and \( B \) are defined in Fig.~\ref{fig:iso_setup}~(a).